Leicester North

 The only remains of the brick bridge across Thurcaston road, looking North West towards Thurcaston (this road is now cut by the new course of the Outer Ring road).

-The footpath from the footbridge shown above comes down past the red litter bin on the right.
+The footpath from the footbridge shown above comes down from the right.

 The track bed at the top of the embankment to the south of Thurcaston road, looking south.
 The embankment is intact for about half a mile to beyond Beaumont Leys Lane but is very overgrown in places.